-- 6. At this point, we would like to remind Ofcom of its own statement that "under the Communications Act 2003, our duties are to further the interests of citizens and consumers and to secure the optimal use of spectrum.
+- consultation.
+Indeed, we are worried by the lack of public debate around the allocation of such a scarce and valuable resource. - 6.
+At this point, we would like to remind Ofcom of its own statement that "under the Communications Act 2003, our duties are to further the interests of citizens and consumers and to secure the optimal use of spectrum.
 Our objective for the DDR is to award the digital dividend in a way that maximises the total value to society from its future use.
 This includes value both to citizens and to consumers.
-It is expressly not our aim to raise revenue for the Government."2 We would also like to remind Ofcom that it lists "new services for people with disabilities" as one of the potential uses of the spectrum it identified, but does not mention it in its consultations on the award of spectrum. - 7.
-In this response, we therefore argue, as we have previously, that it is essential Ofcom reserves a part of the interleaved spectrum not only for an increase in the provision of existing TV access services but also for new inventions that would specifically benefit disabled people.
-We also argue Ofcom's auctioning needs to take account of developments at European level which could have binding effects in the UK.
+It is expressly not our aim to raise revenue for the Government."
+We would also like to remind Ofcom that it lists "new services for people with disabilities" as one of the potential uses of the spectrum it identified, but does not mention it in its consultations on the award of spectrum. - 7.
+In this response, we therefore argue, as we have previously, that it is essential Ofcom reserves a part of the freed spectrum not only for an increase in the provision of existing TV access services but also for new inventions that would specifically benefit disabled people.
+We also argue that Ofcom's auctioning needs to take account of developments at European level which could have binding effects in the UK.

-Q1: The executive summary sets out our proposals for the digital dividend geographic interleaved award.
+Q1: This executive summary sets out our proposals for the Digital Dividend Cleared Award.
 Do you agree with these proposals?

 - 8. No, we don't.
 As we have argued in the past and in line with what is said by other key stakeholders such as RNID and consumer organisations, the release of a significant portion of the spectrum is a once in a lifetime opportunity and its allocation will have repercussions for decades to come.
 RNIB is therefore concerned by the lack of public debate around this issue and the lack of consumer engagement on the best ways to use this spectrum. - 9.
 We are particularly concerned that Ofcom has chosen an exclusive auction model for the allocation of the spectrum, which we strongly believe does not allow for a fair balance between commercial interests and consumer interests, including disabled people's interests.
 Ofcom's market research does not seem to have properly taken into account the need of excluded consumers and the need to achieve some public policy objectives when allocating the spectrum, such as delivering a greater proportion of access services. - 10.
 Yet, several studies, at UK and European levels3, have highlighted the increasing digital divide between those people with effective access to digital and information technology and those without.
-In particular, they have highlighted that free markets alone do not bring benefits to all consumers and that regulation is needed to ensure the protection of vulnerable consumers. - 11.
-We therefore strongly believe Ofcom's model of allocation of the spectrum should have taken this issue into account and be used, in part, for e-inclusion purposes.
-Ofcom's strategy does not, at the moment, protect the interest of disabled consumers, for whom Ofcom has a key responsibility.
+In particular, they have highlighted that free markets alone do not bring benefits to all consumers and that regulation is needed to ensure the protection of vulnerable consumers.